BhosaleAkshay8055/React_Node_Postgresql_Blog/README.md

 3. Add a new blog with a title, content, and image.
 4. View the list of blogs on the homepage.
 5. Delete a blog by clicking on the delete button.

+## Future Scope
+1. Add authintication for register and login
+2. Only login user is able to add blog
+3. Auto logout in five minutes